alexjvan/reactive-reddit/README.md

 This is a react-based reddit sub viewer, allowing for quick and easy filtering.
 Working primarily based off of browser-caching, this implementation works locally to create an always up-to-date view.

 ## Running
-All you need to do to run the program is run `npm start`.
+All you need to do to run the program is run `npm start` and then navigate to `localhost:10612` in a web browser to start using.